Gage-Technologies/gigo-documentation/extension/tutorial_viewer/extension_tutorial_viewer_4.md

 ![extension_tutorial_viewer_5.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/tutorial_viewer/extension_tutorial_viewer_5.svg)

-On that line number will be a description of what that code snippet does so that the user may follow alongside the tutorial inside the code.
+On that line, the number will be a description of what that code snippet does so that the user may follow the tutorial inside the code.

 </br>

 ### **Advanced Code Tours**

-Code Tours offer advanced features to assist users with learning programming.
-In the bellow example, when the user clicks the "Interactive Step Button" something different happens.
+Code Tours offers advanced features to assist users with learning programming.
+In the below example, when the user clicks the "Interactive Step Button" something different happens.

 ![extension_tutorial_viewer_6.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/tutorial_viewer/extension_tutorial_viewer_6.svg)